 → 5 Reasons why God doesn’t hear your prayers.

-→ Breakthrough Miracle: John Smith drowned 15 minutes under icy lake
+→ Breakthrough Miracle: John drowned in icy lake.

 The Apostles reminds us to pray unceasingly (1 Thessalonians 5:16-18), but some prayers are left unanswered.
 Thing is, God looks at our heart and many times, we ask for the wrong things and motives (James 4:3).
 Though Jesus is God’s only begotten son, He sits on the throne with Him (Matthew 22:44).
 All things were created through Jesus (Colossians 1:16), yet, He tells His Father “Not My will but Yours be done.”
 (Mark 14:36)